alex-shef/mysite/README.md

 In the Django admin panel, you can create and manage publications using the WYSIWYG editor "Summernote".
 You can also manage users and comments.

-Using a Django Management Command `python manage.py mailing --days` you can mailing posts for a certain number of days to all users.
+Using a Django Management Command `python manage.py mailing --days` you can send posts for a certain number of days to all users.

 Added:
 * sitemap.xml for indexing the site